atomiqio/promisify-lite/README.md

 `promisify-iojs` is a very lightweight implementation that wraps callback-style async functions with native io.js promises.

-Promisify an object or function and it will over all member properites and up prototype chains to ensure all callback-style async functions are converted to promises.
+Promisify an object or function and it will walk over all member properites and up prototype chains to ensure all callback-style async functions are converted to promises.
 The easiest thing is to just promisify modules when loading them.